'Train To Busan Presents: Peninsula': meet the zombie-horror sequel's star

 “Well, we had to stop for the time being because of Coronavirus, but I learned a lot.
 It’s very different there compared to Korea.
 In Korea we don’t have the audition system.
 New actors will audition, but if you’re established you normally won’t.
 I had to audition for the movie in LA and that was a totally new experience.
 I didn’t find it too weird.
 I really like embracing new cultures, so I just dived in.
 I want to work more in the west.
 Everyone in Korean film is my friend, so I want to try new things.
 I want to work with every talented person in the world!
 But I think a lot of east Asian actors find the experience of auditioning difficult.”

-Something people in the UK might be surprised to learn, is that men are required to stop their careers at some point in their late teens or twenties to perform national service…

-“Oh, it’s terrible!
-You have to join for two years.
-You have a girlfriend and family and they’re crying all night before you sign up.
-I joined the army when I was 29.
-You have to take a group shower when you start and I was already pretty famous at that point.
-So I walk in and everyone is watching me, pointing at me.
-Thankfully I made some good friends and they helped me out.
-They were like, ‘Don’t look at him!
-Only we can look at him!’”

-‘Train To Busan: Peninsula’ previews in cinemas over the Halloween weekend, before its official release on November 6.
-It is available to own on available on DVD, Blu-Ray and Digital Download from November 30
+‘Train To Busan: Peninsula’ is available to own on available on DVD, Blu-Ray and Digital Download from November 30